WASSP Multibeam Sounder (Gen 3)

 The third generation of WASSP uses a black box concept (similar to a regular Furuno Ethernet sounder) that does not need any extra computer to process the data.
 You can connect the "DRX" (WASSP Black Box) to the TimeZero computer directly or via a switch:

-With WASSP Generation 3, the navigation data (GPS and Heading) is also received from the DRX through the Ethernet network.
-You don't need to connect the GPS or Heading via Serial COM Port to the TimeZero computer.
+With WASSP Generation 3, navigation data (GPS and heading) is also transmitted from the DRX via the Ethernet network.
+There is no need to connect GPS or heading sensors directly to the TimeZero computer through a Serial COM port or via NMEA2000.

-Note: You can still connect instruments directly to TimeZero using Serial COM port or NMEA2000 for additional data (AIS) or when the WASSP Processor is not powered ON.
+Note: Instruments can still be connected directly to TimeZero via Serial COM port or NMEA2000 to receive additional data (such as AIS) or when the WASSP DRX is not powered on.

 WASSP Processor Configuration